cannawen/metric_units_reddit_bot/CONTRIBUTING.md

 ### Finding something to work on

 - You can find a ["help wanted" issue](https://github.com/cannawen/metric_units_reddit_bot/issues?utf8=%E2%9C%93&q=is%3Aissue%20is%3Aopen%20label%3A%22maintainer%20approved%22%20label%3A%22help%20wanted%22%20) and leave a comment saying you would like to work on it
+- A maintainer will confirm the issue is assigned to you, and change the tag to "in progress"
 - If there are no open issues, you can come up with your own issue
 - If you are working on something that you would like to submit back to the community, it **must be associated with a "maintainer approved" issue**.
 This is necessary for transparency, so no efforts are duplicated and there are no crazy merge conflicts